Danack/Bristolian/docs/explanations/monitoring_officer_problem.md

 ### Monitoring Officer making up his own rules

-Examples of Joanna Booth and Danack cases
+Examples of Joanna Booth and Danack cases *TODO* fill out

 ### Making up his own confidential rules

 e.g. Is the identity of the IP kept confidential?
 How does this square with transparency?
 To ensure the integrity of the complaints procedures, the identify of the Independent Persons is kept confidential.

+*TODO* fill out